 Efficient Driving Behaviors to Conserve Fuel

 Eco-driving programs promote smarter, more fuel-efficient driving behaviors.
-The I-95 Corridor Coalition, for example, partners with state agencies throughout the I-95 corridor from Maine to Florida to increase awareness about eco-driving with an initiative modeled after the North Carolina Department of Transportation's Drive Green, Save Green program.
+The North Carolina Department of Transportation, for example, increases awareness about eco-driving with the Drive Green, Save Green program.
 In addition, a nation-wide eco-driving program used by the U.S. Postal Service helped the agency save $11.7 million in fuel costs.

 Fleet managers and drivers can improve the efficiency of their vehicles, conserve fuel, save money, and reduce emissions through simple changes in driving behaviors.
-Research by the National Renewable Energy Laboratory shows that improving driving behaviors can reduce vehicle fuel use by 10%.
+Research by the National Renewable Energy Laboratory shows that by improving driving behavior, vehicle fuel use can be reduced by 5-10%.
 Savings can be up to 20% for aggressive drivers.

 Learn about strategies for vehicle fleet managers to conserve fuel.